 Apr 6 (Monday) 6-7pm Plan April Meeting

-May 3 6-7pm Plan May Meeting
+May 3 6-7pm Plan May Meeeting & Picnic

 President: As President, you lead the club meetings and make sure everything runs smoothly.
 You help the club stay organized, get everyone involved, and work with other officers and advisors to make sure everyone knows about upcoming activities.